SeqviriouM/english-courses/english.md

 8. It's better to tell truth.
 Telling lies usually causes problems.
 9. We couldn't find anywhere to stay in the town.
 The hotels were full.
 10. The water in the pool didn't look very clean, do we didn't go for swim.
 11. Don't sit on the grass.
-It's wer after the rain.
+It's wet after the rain.
 12. You need patience to teach young children.

 **ex.
 3**